 History, tourist information, and nearby accommodation

-I took the easy way out and opted to take the DLR to Pontoon Dock.
+We've visited both the north and south ends of the Barrier.
+For our first visit, we opted to take the easy route - on the DLR to Pontoon Dock.
 This lets you out at the edge of Thames Barrier Park, a lovely green space running down to the river, with clipped hedges resembling waves flowing.

 About Thames Barrier

 Address: Visitor's Centre, 1 Unity Way, London, Woolwich, Greater London, England, SE18 5NJ

 Location: By Rail to Charlton Station, by Boat from Westminster Pier, Tower Pier, and Greenwich Pier.
 By DLR to Pontoon Dock station, or by road to Woolwich (postcode SE18 5NJ)